 Since 1990, there have been several incidents involving big cats that were kept as pets.
 Nearly 21 humans have died from attacks, 246 maulings have been reported, and 143 wild cats have died in captivity.

-Sea turtles are ripped from the oceans by poachers who sell them for high prices unregulated market places.
-Ontario’s endangered spotted turtle is under high risk of extinction due to the illegal pet trade.
+Sea turtles are ripped from the oceans by poachers who sell them for high prices in unregulated marketplaces.
+Ontario’s endangered spotted turtle is at high risk of extinction due to the illegal pet trade.
 It is estimated that 67 percent of turtle species are endangered and the pet trade plays a large role in this statistic.

 Pet turtles cannot survive when released, especially if they’re thousands of miles from home.
 This means once they are brought into your home, their life in the wild is virtually over.